aws-samples/sql-based-streaming-analytics/README.md

 If you switch to your Amazon S3 Bucket named `sqlbasedstreaminganalyticsc-sqlfilebucket...` in your AWS Console you can see the all the SQL files in the bucket which are also in the `sql` folder of this project.
 Inside the AWS console you can click on `Upload` and upload the updated simpleSql.sql file.
 The upload triggers the `restartMsfApplication`-Lambda which updates the Apache Flink application.
 You can check the status of the application updating inside the AWS Console by looking at the Amazon Managed Service for Apache Flink service page or inside the deployed DataAccessUi.

+## Core solution extension
+If you want to build a SQL based streaming analytics solution based on the ideas of this application you can extend on the existing core solution.
+As this solution only deploys the Amazon Managed Service for Apache Flink applications and the S3 Bucket it is easily usable as the base of your application.
+Therefore you can use the `core-solution-stack.ts` inside the `sql-based-streaming-analytics-cdk/lib` folder.